IshaCodes04/My-DSA-In-Java/data types in java/readme.md

 - Primitive means those data types which already exists in java for examples :-

-- byte
+- byte = stores only 256 numbers
 - short
-- char
+- char = only single character are stored
-- boolean
+- boolean = true or false will be stored
 - int
 - long
 - float